eduncan911/hudsonriver-monitor/README.md

 This is an educational project we are building to introduce the kids at a local school to electronics.

-For overall project information, plesae refer to this blog post:
+For overall project information, please refer to the build log and instructions here:

 https://forum.allaboutcircuits.com/blog/school-study-hudson-river-the-river-that-flows-both-ways.1594/